microsoft/cobalt/infra/templates/gitlab-bootstrap-iac-cicd/README.md

 ### Rotate Service Principal Passwords

-If the need arrises to rotate the credentials for any of the generated service principals, the following command can be used to quickly rotate the credentials and also update all configuration in GitLab:
+If the need arises to rotate the credentials for any of the generated service principals, the following command can be used to quickly rotate the credentials and also update all configuration in GitLab:

 ```bash
 # configure environment (.envrc.template)